s-diniro/ioti-shields/iot4i-v2/shield-templates/README.md

- The complete SPl code of the template is [here](./com.ibm.iot4i.shields.templates/ShieldTemplateWithMH.spl)
+ The complete SPl code of the template is [here](./com.ibm.iot4i.shields.templates/ShieldTemplate.spl)

- ### Old Template using IBM IoT platform operators

- Another **deprecated** template which connects directly with IBM IoT platform exists [here](./com.ibm.iot4i.shields.templates/ShieldTemplateWithIoTP.spl).